jh3y/jhey.dev/developer-notes.md

 5. Profit...

 ## TODO::
-- Better handle showcasing featured content
+- Add permalink header sup for panels...
+- about - Include sig and some way to show demos?
+Photo collage on the tilt perhaps?
-- Sort content into type categories instead
+- Add your egghead.io content d'uh!
 - Test out some interval based DOM changing scripts in Prod
 - Start writing some production posts

-- about - Include sig and some way to show demos?
+- Don't forget that Konami code Easter egg...
 - Ranking posts by page views???
 - Xata serverless view counter
 - Web Mentions?